is6481/lab8/README.md

     crazy like that.
 Just assume you’ll need to use these technologies together.
 -   Your current data warehouse contains 1 TB of data.
--   Your data warehouse grows by 1 Gb a day.
+-   Your data warehouse grows by 1 GB a day.
 -   You need to query the equivalent of the entire system once a day.
 -   Since you only need to query the database once a day and loading the data into the database is assumed to require negligible compute